 Student's name: Grade: (A separate form must be completed for each USLR student) When did you and your family finish the book?
 On what dates did you have your dinner discussions?
-Dinner Discussion 1: Dinner Discussion 2: Dinner Discussion 3: Part 1: Read Treasure Island in its entirety out loud as a family .
-All aspects of this assignment are vital and required.
-We suggest you finish by late July.
-Part 2: On three evenings after you've finished the novel, sit down as a family and discuss the following questions over dinner, jotting down your favorite quotes from those discussions in the blanks below.
+Dinner Discussion 1: Dinner Discussion 2: Dinner Discussion 3: Part 1 : Read Treasure Island in its entirety out loud a assignment are vital and required.
+We suggest you finish • Part 2 : On three evenings after you've finished the nov following questions over dinner, jotting down your favor blanks below. • Dinner Discussion 1: Compassion Compassion is "Knowing the value of all people; cultivated Did Jim's adventures give him a greater sense of compadventures can teach us compassion?
 What is your favorite example of compassion from the text: What was your favorite quote from this discussion?
 Who said it?